foam-framework/foam/tutorial/1-concepts.md

 - **View:** Presents this data to the user, for viewing and maybe editing.
 - **Controller:** Mediates between the other two.

 Many frameworks focus on the model and the view, which are almost by definition application-specific.
 Every app needs its own data types, its own forms, and its own style of presentation.
 But the definitions of the models and their views can be pretty lightweight, especially if you're given some extensible, customizable components for common needs.

 FOAM goes a step farther and allows controllers to be generic, so that they can operate on all kinds of models and views.
-In many cases, FOAM's default controllers can be used to build the structure of your application, requiring your own code only for application-specific details while the base controllers provide navigation, animations, editing, searching, and so on.
+In many cases, FOAM's default controllers can be used to build the structure of your application, requiring you to write code only for application-specific details while the controllers provide navigation, animations, editing, searching, and more.

 ### Terminology Warning

 FOAM has an unfortunate terminology collision around the word "model".

-We use it to mean both:
+We use it to mean the M in MVC, but also refer to the JSON object that defines a class as its "model".

-- models as above, the concept similar to Java classes, and
-- the M in MVC, the data model of the application.

-The M in MVC is generally a collection of FOAM models, which together define all the data in the application.
+This fact is visible, for example, in the JSON serialization of a FOAM object, which includes `"model_": "MyClass"`.

 ### Model

-The Model (ie. the M) in a FOAM application is a collection of FOAM models.
-For example, the data model for an email client might consist of several FOAM models: `EMail`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.
+The Model (the M of MVC) in a FOAM application is a collection of FOAM classes.
+For example, the data model for an email client might consist of several
+classes: `EMail`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.

 Most views in FOAM deal either with a single object, or with a collection of objects.
-Collections of data all implement the DAO interface (see below).
+The DAO interface (see below) is FOAM's universal API for collections of data.

 ### DAO - Data Access Objects

-Data Access Object, or DAO, is a generic interface for a collection of objects, all of the same model.
-There are many implementations of this common interface, including:
+Data Access Object, or DAO, is a generic interface for a collection of objects, all of the same class.
+FOAM's data storage library includes many implementations of this common interface, including:

 - In-memory (lightning fast, with automatic indexing and query optimization)
 - `LocalStorage` and `chrome.storage.*`